abagames/111-one-button-games-in-2021/README.md

 # I have created 111 one-button games in 2021

 You can play all games in your browser (PC or mobile).
-Click on the images below to play.
+Go to [my browser games page](http://www.asahi-net.or.jp/~cs8k-cyu/browser.html) and click `Play`.

 All games are created with [crisp-game-lib](https://github.com/abagames/crisp-game-lib).